halo-re/halo/README.md

   * Ensure Python 3 is installed.
   * Install Python requirements: `python -m pip install -r requirements.txt`
   * On Windows you can use Visual Studio (MSVC).
-  * On Linux/macOS/WSL you can use Clang:
+  * On Linux/macOS/WSL you can use Clang.

 ### Build options